motedon/vuzinski.me/content/index.md

 ---
 title: Welcome to Nobody's Mind
 ---
-# Nobody's mind.
+## Nobody's mind.
 A mind without a body, a stuck head, motionless, rotting.
 Unfortunately.
+Go figure.

 ## How to navigate this thing?